nickeblewis/headforcode-gatsby/src/pages/pcl/bullet-journal/week34.md

 ## Todo

-- Sprint planning
+- Sprint planning - discuss the below
-- Run through Sprint 17 and prep for the planning meeting, quite a lot of UI stuff in there
   - 16580: Can this be closed?
 It's done innit?
   - 16018: There is no Interactive pop-up?
   - 15987: Bug was fixed on local but observed random behaviour on T environments